parvatijay2901/Curriculum-Vitae-Template/README.md

 # Curriculum-Vitae-Template
-Source code designed to create a CV in LaTeX
+Source code designed to create a CV in LaTeX (Updated 13/September/2021)